RodolfoDavidAlvarez/orchardprogram/README.md

-# Orchards Program - Execution Playbook
+# A specialty farmer.
+Program execution.
+Playbook.

-**Business-to-Business (Specialty Farmer) Market Segment**
+**Business-to-Business Market Segment**

-Complete guide for targeting, engaging, selling, implementing, and supporting specialty orchard/vineyard clients using Pomona and SSW protocols.
+Complete guide for targeting, engaging, selling, implementing, and supporting specialty orchard, vineyard, and avocado clients using Pomona and SSW protocols.

 ---